twmu01/hexo-theme-light-G4/README.md

 A simple theme for [Hexo].

-This is an upgraded version of analytics for the Lignt theme.
-The original theme used an old version of analytics, which is no longer available.
+This is an upgraded version of Google analytics for the Lignt theme.
+The original theme used an old version of Google analytics, which is no longer available.

 ## Install